Army rebounds to upend Texas-San Antonio, 31-13

 Army (2-1) generated season-highs in total yards with 358 and rushing yards with 340 against UTSA (1-2).

-Laws first career snap resulted in a 35-yard run.
+Laws' first collegiate play resulted in a 35-yard run to open the game.
 The Black Knights would score 53 seconds into the game, driving 75 yards on three plays capped by Kell Walker's 26-yard rushing touchdown.

+Laws finished with 137 yards rushing and a touchdown on 23 carries, becoming Army's first player to eclipse 100 yards rushing this season.

 "It was definitely awesome," Laws said.
 "All my teammates, they rallied behind me and I really appreciate them.
 I really couldn't have done it without them."